How Much Does Health Insurance Cost (2026 Plan Year)

 Family Size

-However, children's health insurance costs less than adult coverage and includes pediatric dental and vision benefits.
+However, children’s health insurance is generally cheaper than adult coverage and often includes pediatric dental and vision benefits.

 talk icon